razzul/win-calculator/README.md

 [download [x32]](https://drive.google.com/open?id=0B5vssmhQnZ0Ed0JlcGloa0JFTzg)

-A basic Electron application needs just these files:
+A basic application needs just these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.